jradd/django-newproj-template/readme.md

 ### You will be using an HTML5 Doctype and writing your stylesheets with SASS

 By default the [_base.html_](#basehtml) template has an HTML5 doctype.
-For backwards compatibility Chef-Cookbook-DjangoNewProj installs [modernizr.js](http://modernizr.com) with an HTML5 shiv for older versions of Internet Explorer to keep them from puking.
-Finally, Chef-Cookbook-DjangoNewProj installs [and configures](#stylesheets-created) Compass to instantiate the Compass [`+global-reset` mixin](http://compass-style.org/reference/compass/reset/utilities/#mixin-global-reset) which resets HTML5 element's display-roles for older browsers.
+For backwards compatibility this project installs [modernizr.js](http://modernizr.com) with an HTML5 shiv for older versions of Internet Explorer to keep them from puking.
+Finally, this project installs [and configures](#stylesheets-created) Compass to instantiate the Compass [`+global-reset` mixin](http://compass-style.org/reference/compass/reset/utilities/#mixin-global-reset) which resets HTML5 element's display-roles for older browsers.

 ### Optionally, you will be using Xapian for plain text search.

-Chef-Cookbook-DjangoNewProj installs Xapian with Python bindings.
+This project installs Xapian with Python bindings.
 You will have to additionally install the _django-haystack_ and _xapian-haystack_ Python packages and configure the project to use this.

 ### Optionally, you will be using PIL and possibly SORL-Thumbnail.

-Chef-Cookbook-DjangoNewProj installs the necessary libraries (libjpeg, libfreetype, zlib) to use PIL (you will have to still install the _pil_ Python package, however).
+This project installs the necessary libraries (libjpeg, libfreetype, zlib) to use PIL (you will have to still install the _pil_ Python package, however).
 To use SORL-Thumbnail you will have to install the _pil_ and _sorl-thumbanil_ Python packages and configure the project as appropriate.

 ### Other applications